supapraisekb/alx-low_level_programming/0x02-functions_nested_loops/README.md

+0x02.
+C - Functions, nested loops

-these programs are tests given by ALX to test our knowledge of nested loops in C programming. be low are the general rules that guide the students in thachieving these tests Allowed editors: vi, vim, emacs
+These programs are tests given by ALX to test our knowledge of nested loops in C programming.
+Below are the general rules that guide the students in thachieving these tests Allowed editors: vi, vim, emacs
 All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All your files should end with a new line